redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/transform-examples/redis-stream-example.md

 weight: 30
 ---

 In the example below, data is captured from the source table named `invoice` and is written to a Redis stream.
-The connection is an optional parameter that must refer to the corresponding connection name defined in `config.yaml`.
+The `connection` is an optional parameter that refers to the corresponding connection name defined in `config.yaml`.
-When the `data_type` parameter is specified for the job, it overrides the system-wide setting `target_data_type` defined in `config.yaml`.
+When you specify the `data_type` parameter for the job, it overrides the system-wide setting `target_data_type` defined in `config.yaml`.

-When writing to streams, the optional parameter `mapping` can be used to limit the number of fields sent to a stream in a message and to provide aliases for them.
-When the `mapping` parameter is not used, all fields captured in the source will be passed as the message payload.
+When writing to streams, you can use the optional parameter `mapping` to limit the number of fields sent in a message and to provide aliases for them.
+If you don't use the `mapping` parameter, all fields captured in the source will be passed as the message payload.

-Note that streams are different from other data structures in that existing messages are never updated or deleted.
+Note that streams are different from other data structures because existing messages are never updated or deleted.
 Any operation in the source will generate a new message with the corresponding operation code (`op_code` field) that is automatically added to the message payload.

-In this case, the results will be a Redis stream with the name based on the key expression (e.g., `invoice:events`), with an expiration of 100 seconds for the whole stream.
-If no `expire` parameter is given, the keys will never expire.
+In this case, the result will be a Redis stream with the name based on the key expression (for example, `invoice:events`) and with an expiration of 100 seconds for the whole stream.
+If you don't supply an `expire` parameter, the keys will never expire.

-In the following example, only three original fields will be passed in the message payload: `InvoiceId` (as `message_id`), `BillingCountry` (as `country`), `Total` (as `Total`, no alias provided) and `op_code`, which is implicitly added to all messages sent to streams.
+In the example, only three original fields are passed in the message payload: `InvoiceId` (as `message_id`), `BillingCountry` (as `country`), `Total` (as `Total`, no alias provided) and `op_code`, which is implicitly added to all messages sent to streams.

 ```yaml
 source: